Meconopsis lancifolia: Description

-Height: Though often only 8–20 cm high at maturity, some plants may reach 35 cm while flowering, and up to 42 cm tall while fruiting.
+Height: Though often only high at maturity, some plants may reach while flowering, and up to tall while fruiting.

 Stems: Erect stem 3.7–25 cm long, 5–13 mm in diameter near the base.
 Ascending to patent-reflexed, tawny-coloured, soft bristles typically cover the stems, sometimes densely, though occasionally stems may be more or less glabrous.

-Leaves: Entire to slightly sinuate or pinnately lobed leaves are borne in a basal rosette, are green or greyish-green above and are a paler, somewhat glaucous colour beneath, and measure between 2–16- 25 cm in length, and 0.5-2.2 cm in width, tapering gradually at the base.
+Leaves: Entire to slightly sinuate or pinnately lobed leaves are borne in a basal rosette, are green or greyish-green above and are a paler, somewhat glaucous colour beneath, and measure between 2–16- 25 cm in length, and 0.5–2.2 cm in width, tapering gradually at the base.
 Leaves are sparsely bristly or have a variable number of bristles; bristles are not dark at the base.
 Lamina are elliptic-lanceolate to elliptic-oblanceolate, narrow-oblanceolate, or more rarely linear-lanceolate.
 Petioles are 1.5–9 cm in length.

 Flowers: 2.6–8.2 cm across, with 4– 8– 11 satiny deep-blue to violet, to indigo-purple, more rarely pinkish, or very rarely light blue petals.
 Petals measure 13–32 mm x 10–32 mm.
 Flowers June–early August.

 Flowers are typically significantly darker than those of Meconopsis grandis or Meconopsis horridula.

 Fruit: oblong-ellipsoid to subcylindric green capsules with purple ribs ripening to brown.